Carbon Monoxide Exposure From Lift Trucks

 CONTROLLING CARBON MONOXIDE EXPOSURE

-Exposure to CO due to emissions of internal combustion engines can be controlled by ensuring a sufficient quantity of fresh air changes and/or lowering the amount of CO emitted into the atmosphere.
+Exposure to CO due to emissions from internal combustion engines can be controlled by ensuring a sufficient quantity of fresh air changes and/or lowering the amount of CO emitted into the atmosphere.
 The amount of general dilution ventilation required depends on the following:

 • Number of vehicles in operation